Andre-Villarin/NonPreemptiveSimulator/README.md

     ├── InputFile1.txt                 # contains 8 test cases
     ├── InputFile2.txt                 # contains 8 test cases
     ├── NonPreemptiveCPUScheduler.cpp  # takes an input file (.txt) and outputs simulation results to console

+# Contributions
+The source code in this repository was written by me.
+The original project was developed as part of a group project, but this repository only contains the components I implemented.

+My contributions include:
+- FCFS scheduling algorithm
+- SJF scheduling algorithm

 # Running the Simulator